All Products

 interval: 1s

-1. On the details page of the ASM instance, choose ASM Instance > Base Information in the left-side navigation pane.
+1. On the ASM instance details page, choose ASM Instance > Base Information in the left-side navigation pane.

-2. Click Specify priority rules for regions. set Region in which the failure occurs to cn-shanghai, and The region to which the traffic is preferentially routed to cn-hangzhou.
+3. Click Specify priority rules for regions.
+Set Region in which the failure occurs to cn-shanghai and The region to which the traffic is preferentially routed to cn-hangzhou.

-3. Click Add, then set Region in which the failure occurs to cn-hangzhou, The region to which the traffic is preferentially routed to cn-shanghai, and then click Save Configuration.
+4. Click Add.
+Set Region in which the failure occurs to cn-hangzhou and The region to which the traffic is preferentially routed to cn-shanghai.

-4. Run the following command to request the Bookinfo application 10 times and count the number of results routed to the v2 version of the reviews service.
+Run the following command to send 10 requests to the Bookinfo application and count responses from the v2 reviews service:

 Expected output: